Precision digital thermometer for professional kitchens and food safety.

 You need a good roasting pan, especially if you like roasting often.
 A heavy pan is the best choice as the low sides allow even heat distribution since more heat comes into contact with the food.

 Another must-have piece of roasting equipment is a roasting rack.
-It suspends the meat, especially that which has tons of drippings, so the meat does not end up soaking in the liquid.
+It suspends the meat, especially that with a lot of drippings, so it doesn’t soak in the liquid.

 You will also need butcher’s twine to keep the shape of your food intact as it cooks in the oven.
 Choose a food-safe twine, which is readily available in most supermarkets.

 Lastly, you need a meat thermometer.
 It is the secret to perfectly roasted meat, especially if you don’t want to overcook your food.
-An instant-read thermometer makes it easy to regularly check the food to determine if it’s done or not.
+An instant-read thermometer makes it easy to check the food and see if it’s done.

 3. Follow a Cooking Temperature Chart

 Using the thermometer, you must cook your meat to the recommended internal temperature when roasting.
 Again, it differs from one cut of meat to another.
-Use this guide to know the ideal roasting temperature, depending on the type of meat.
+Use this guide to find the ideal roasting temperature for each type of meat.

-For beef cuts, let us explore the different types of cuts and the recommended internal temperature.
-A boneless ribeye roast must be cooked at an oven temperature of 350 F and is cooked when it reaches 135-145 F, depending on the thickness and weight of the cut.
+For beef cuts, let us explore the different cuts and their recommended internal temperatures.
+A boneless ribeye roast should be cooked at 350°F and is done when it reaches 135-145°F, depending on the thickness and weight of the cut.

-For a bone-in ribeye roast, you must cook it in a 350 F oven to 135 F to 145 F, for medium to medium rare doneness.
-Meanwhile, a tri-tip roast must be cooked at 425 F until the internal temp reads 150 F (about 40-50 minutes at medium rare).
+For a bone-in ribeye roast, cook it in a 350°F oven to 135°F to 145°F for medium to medium-rare doneness.
+Meanwhile, a tri-tip roast must be cooked at 425°F until the internal temp reads 150°F (about 40-50 minutes at medium rare).

-A ground beef meatloaf should be roasted for 1 ¼ to 1 ½ hours in a 350 F oven until it reaches an internal temperature of 160 F. This guideline applies for a 2-lb meatloaf.
+A ground beef meatloaf should be roasted for 1 ¼ to 1 ½ hours at 350°F, until its internal temperature reaches 160°F. This guideline applies to a 2-lb meatloaf.

-Lastly, a tenderloin beef roast of 4-6 lbs must be cooked at an oven temperature of 425 F for up to 60 minutes.
-Aim for an internal temperature of 140 F for medium-rare doneness.
+Lastly, a tenderloin beef roast weighing 4-6 lbs must be cooked at 425°F for up to 60 minutes to reach an internal temperature of 140°F for medium-rare doneness.

-When cooking with poultry, a whole chicken roast that is approximately 3-4 lbs in weight should be cooked in an oven temperature of 350 F. Cooking time is about 1 to 1 ½ hours.
-The internal temperature when it’s done should read 165-175 F.
+When cooking with poultry, a whole chicken roast weighing approximately 3-4 lbs should be cooked in an oven at 350°F. Cooking time is about 1 to 1 ½ hours.
+The internal temperature should read 165-175°F when it’s done.

-And for a whole turkey roast, it should reach an internal temperature of 165 F in the breast or 175 F in the thigh.
-For roasted turkey with stuffing, make sure the temperature of the stuffing reads 165 F at the center.
-For the best results, start cooking your turkey at 425 F for an hour and then lower it to 325 F for the rest of the cooking process.
+And for a whole turkey roast, its internal temperature should be 165°F in the breast or 175°F in the thigh.
+For roasted turkey with stuffing, make sure the stuffing reaches 165°F at the centre.
+For the best results, start cooking your turkey at 425°F for 1 hour, then lower it to 325°F for the rest of the cooking time.

 Use of Meat thermometer in cooking meat.